-Scottish Word: Moggan.
+Scottish Word: Murl.

 I aye like a thick moggan tae hap ma leg.
 Otherwise I’ve got a cauld gap atween mha jaikit an mha gore-tex pro gaiter whaur yon snell wind ootside cuts richt through ma guid winter breeks … Continue reading Moggan.